 Note: Wild rats can bite and scratch humans and should never be approached.

 As you can see, rats are much smarter and more complex than most people give them credit for, so they deserve the kindness and consideration you’d give to any creature.8

 Of course, this begs the question: How should you resolve a rat problem in your home, now that you know a bit more about the animals?
 First, it’s important to recognize that humans are the reason rats enter a home.
 Rats will appear nearly anywhere that humans provide a steady supply of water, food, and shelter.
 We are the ones who roll out the welcome mat.

 Second, recognize that rats survive in our dirt and disease.
 They only endanger us when they pass our own bacteria and viruses back to us.
 Yet we’re so disgusted by these creatures that we’re willing to torture them to death with poison and inhumane rat traps the moment they step inside our homes.

 Rest assured, you don’t have to eradicate rats through painful, torturous methods.
-Humane rat traps exist for this very reason: to recognize that rats are intelligent living creatures that deserve respect.
-And although we may not be able to coexist with them in our homes, rats still deserve a humane death that is quick and without pain.
+Quick-kill rat traps exist for this very reason: to recognize that rats are intelligent living creatures that deserve respect.
+And although we may not be able to coexist with them in our homes, rats still deserve a death that is quick and without pain.

 Exploring Different Types of Rats

 Many homeowners are surprised to learn that there are more than 50 different subspecies of rats, each with its own characteristics and traits.
 If you experience an occasional rat sighting in or near your home, you’re most likely dealing with one of the following four types: ship rats, marsh rice rats, Norway rats, or woodrats.